Back to BlogGuides

 Building Topic Clusters with This Workflow

-The real power of a fast workflow shows up when you're building topic clusters.
-Instead of publishing one article at a time over weeks, you can:
+The real power of a connected workflow shows up when you're building topic clusters.
+Instead of treating each article as a disconnected task, you can:

-- Plan the cluster — identify 8–12 articles covering a topic comprehensively
+1. Plan the cluster — identify the related pages needed to cover the topic comprehensively

 Common Objections (and Honest Answers)